ritesh55555/currency_convert/README.md

 Follow the steps to run the file . <br />
 1 . clone the repo <br />
-2 . go to the folder in the command prompt and execute : "npm init" to initialize noejs . <br />
-3 . then execute : "npm install " to install the dependecies . <br />
+2 . then execute : "npm install " to install the dependecies . <br />
-4 . then execute : "npm start" to start the server <br />
+3 . then execute : "npm start" to start the server <br />
-5 . go to localhost/3000 on your browser .<br />
+4 . go to localhost/3000 on your browser .<br />